mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 There's something that we all need to continue to educate.
 Because, it's not a sprint and it's not a marathon either.
 I hear that a lot of like, oh, it's not a sprint, it's a marathon.
-No, it's actually not a marathon because for those of us who have run a marathon, there is a destination, right.
+No, it's actually not a marathon because for those of us who have run a marathon, there is a destination, right?
 When we're very happy about that, but there's no destination for this.
 We have to continue to do this work.
-And you know, the other thing that I tell folks is one of the reasons I love, I love this work is because as long as there's a majority, there will always be a minority.
+And you know, the other thing that I tell folks is one of the reasons I love this work is because as long as there's a majority, there will always be a minority.
 And what's interesting though, is that as time goes on, those audiences and those groups have changed and they've evolved.